On this page:

 requires community water systems to report detections of unregulated contaminants monitored under the Unregulated Contaminant Monitoring Rule (UCMR) in their annual CCR.
 Specifically, they must report the average and the range at which the contaminant was detected.
 Water systems may want to briefly explain in the CCR why they are monitoring for unregulated contaminants.
 EPA has provided the following general suggested explanation: "Unregulated contaminants are those that don't yet have a drinking water standard set by USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard."

 Although not required, a water system may also choose to add additional information about reference concentrations in order to provide context for their customers around the detection of a particular contaminant.
-See pages 7-12 in the following document for reference concentration information from EPA:
+See the following document for reference concentration information from EPA:

 Additionally, Oregon Administrative Rule (OAR) 333-061-0042(6)